paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 ### Statutory Notes

 #### Codification
-In subsec. (b)(1), “[section 1707 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1707&num=0&edition=prelim)” substituted for “section 22 of the Office of Federal Procurement Policy Act ([41 U.S.C.
-418b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section418b&num=0&edition=prelim))” on authority of Pub.
-L. 111–350, § 6(c), Jan.
-4, 2011, 124 Stat.
-3854, which Act enacted Title 41, Public Contracts.

 Section was formerly classified to [section 7256a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7256a&num=0&edition=prelim), The Public Health and Welfare, prior to renumbering by Pub.
 L. 108–136.

 #### Amendments
+2013—Subsec. (b)(1).
+Pub.
+L. 113–66 substituted “[section 1707 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1707&num=0&edition=prelim)” for “section 22 of the Office of Federal Procurement Policy Act ([41 U.S.C.
+418b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section418b&num=0&edition=prelim))”.

 2003—Pub.
 L. 108–136, § 3141(k)(2)(D)(i), made technical amendment to section catchline.

 Subsec. (b)(1).
 Pub.
 L. 108–136, § 3141(k)(2)(D)(ii), substituted “November 8, 1985,” for “the date of the enactment of this Act,” in the original, which for purposes of codification had been changed to “November 8, 1985,” thus requiring no change in text.